lxbtlr/lxbtlr/README.md

-👋 yo, I’m @lxbtlr
+👋 hey, I’m @lxbtlr

-👀 I’m interested in sensing projects (hardware & software) that can automate and update our everyday lives
+👀 I’m interested in sensing projects (hardware & software) that can automate and update our everyday lives, such as wireless sensing networks

-🌱 I’m currently attending college at Olin College of Engineering as an Electrical & Computer Engineering student, and working a Co-Op with Watts Water Technologies as an Electrical Research Engineering Co-Op
+🌱 I’m currently attending college at Olin College of Engineering as an Electrical & Computer Engineering student, and working a Co-Op with Watts Water Technologies as an Electrical Research Engineering Intern

 📫 you can reach me at lxbtlr@pm.me